 Many, if not all, of us recognize our need of revival.
 But how do we receive it?
 We know that we need more faith, more love, and more humility.
 But how do we cultivate these vital Christian graces?
 There is clearly more to this than simply asking God for His Holy Spirit.
-We have talked a fair bit about prayer; now, it is time to discuss receiving the Word, which contains the Holy Spirit when received by faith.
-This comprehensive, yet simple and flexible, reading plan, which is based on several Spirit of Prophecy statements, will truly bring revival to anyone who diligently practices it every day.
-It is truly reviving me as I am coming to know and love the LORD more and more each day!
+We talk a fair bit about prayer here; now, it is time to discuss receiving the Word, which contains the Holy Spirit when received by faith.
+This comprehensive, yet simple and flexible reading plan, which is based on several Spirit of Prophecy statements, will truly bring revival to anyone who diligently practices it every day.
+It is truly reviving me as I am coming to know and love the Lord more and more each day!
 I fully recommend this plan for you.

 The Foundation of the Reading Plan

 Before we get to the building plan in the audio below this, we need to lay the foundation from Scripture; then we will learn of a divine daily reading plan on how to build upon the Word in our daily devotional life that will totally transform us.

 The Family Altar

 We must establish the biblical model for what we call the “family altar”.
 Now, the family altar might have a physical aspect to it; it might have an altar table with a family Bible sitting on it.
 We have such a thing set up in a portion of a room that we dedicated to God for worship.
 We highly recommend having a sacred place that you worship at in the house as a family if at all possible, but it is also a real blessing to have special places that you meet with God out in nature individually, as Jesus practiced.
 Weather and pests do not always permit, which is often the case here in Minnesota, so that is why I often have my personal devotions at the family altar as well.